Carlin Law Group- New York, Kings, Hudson, Essex, Bergen County Divorce Lawyer

 The Carlin Group provides relentless representation in family law matters such as divorce, child custody disputes, and child support cases.
 Offering nearly thirty years of experience representing clients in family law, we bring excellence to every case.
-Principal attorney Alexander Carlin has successfully represented clients through marital pre-nups, post-nups, child custody disputes, adoption, restraining orders, divorces, and post-divorce modifications.
+Principal attorney Alexander Carlin has successfully represented clients through all kinds of family law cases, including marital pre-nups, post-nups, child custody disputes, adoption, restraining orders, divorces, and post-divorce modifications.

 Divorce and Family Law Attorney with offices in New York and New Jersey